Introduction

 Editorial Review Note

-This guide focuses on a specific NSW parking decision rather than a broad rule label: permit wording matters because resident, visitor, ticket, disabled, and authorised-vehicle permissions are not interchangeable.
+This page is built around one NSW parking decision, not a generic rule summary.
+The real value is in the detail that tends to trip people up: permit wording matters because resident, visitor, ticket, disabled, and authorised-vehicle permissions are not interchangeable.

 - Match the permit type on the sign to the permit actually displayed or held by the driver.